In Collaboration with Growing Power

 The Urban Farm provides job training and youth development so that youth may gain knowledge about life skills and job readiness, as well as agriculture.
 Families learn about nutrition and healthy cooking, and have access to affordable, organic produce.
 Relationships in the community grow as people of diverse backgrounds work side by side and enjoy community celebrations together.

 There are many ways to be involved with the Urban Farm!
-Volunteer Open Hours will begin on Saturday, April 6 from 12:00 noon to 3:00 p.m.
+Volunteer Open Hours are Saturdays, April 5 through November 15, from 12:00 noon to 3:00 p.m.

 News Featuring the Chicago Lights Urban Farm

 The Chicago Lights Urban Farm was featured on NBC 5 Chicago as part of their "Go Green" emphasis in November 2011!
 To watch the clip, "Urban-Farm Growing Opportunities for Those in Poverty,"